kedacore/keda-docs/content/docs/2.1/scalers/influxdb.md

         |> filter(fn: (r) => r._measurement == "stat")
       authToken: some-auth-token
       authTokenFromEnv: INFLUXDB_AUTH_TOKEN # Optional: You can use this instead of `authToken` parameter.
 See details in "Parameter List" section
-      metricName: influx-metric # Optional: This value will default to a unique value in source if not provided as a parameter
+      metricName: influx-metric # Optional: This value will default to a timestamp based value if not set by the user (generated value would be `influxdb-influx-org-influx-metric`)
 ```

 **Parameter list:**